 As "Dies Irae" is partly based upon this prayer, it seemed appropriate to relate a portion.
 It was surprising to me that even in the happenstance of the helicopter, its spiral prayer--whether by design or coincidence--a line could be traced again to "Dies Irae", but then I've been contemplating "Dies Irae", have I not, because of Kubrick's choice of it informing the opening of the film with its bird-like twitters, the sweeps, and synthetic horns.

-As the opening ends, the helicopter hovering over the lodge, one can see in the upper portion of the screen the circular, shadow whir of the "wings", as if of this prayer darkening the sky, deepening its blue, the spiral of the helicopter blades touching just the top of the mountain which backdrops the lodge.
+As the opening ends, the helicopter hovering over the lodge, one can see in the upper portion of the screen the circular, shadow whir of the "wings" deepening the sky's blue, the spiral of the helicopter blades touching just the top of the mountain which backdrops the lodge.

 The leaves on the mountains are just beginning to turn when the yellow VW makes its trek to the lodge, and it seems to me there is every possibility that Jack's interview occurred in conjunction with Rosh Hashanah.